pietrop/srtParserComposer/README.md

-# srt parser and composer to json and csv
+# srt parser and composer
 A couple of modules to parse and generate srt files.
 No external dependencies needed.
+I can parse an srt file or srt string (content of an srt file) into a json or plain text.
+It can also parse an srt file into a csv file.

 ## Parser
 Give an `srt` file it returns json or a plain text of all the lines.

 ### Srt file
 See exampel in [`nroman_door_manual_transcription.srt`](./example/nroman_door_manual_transcription.srt)